apache/infrastructure-asfyaml/README.md

   protected_branches: ~
 ~~~

+***Note***
+Removal of branch protection rules as described above is currently not supported due to performance degradations because of that.

 <h3 id="customsubject">Custom subject lines for GitHub events</h3>

 You can customize the subject lines for GitHub events (issues and pull requests being opened, closed, and commented on) on a per-repository basis.